-'I Speak To Everybody Who Is Even Remotely Like Me': Eminem on 'Revival'
+Eminem on 'Revival': 'I Speak To Everybody'

-Eminem has been called many things; brilliant, controversial, shocking.
-Throughout his double-decade career, he's been criticized as much as he's been celebrated.
-But one thing that's not up for discussion: He is the best-selling hip-hop artist of all time, with 15 Grammys, two certified diamond-selling albums and an Academy Award to his name.
+Eminem has been called many things: brilliant, controversial, shocking.
+Throughout his double-decade career, he's been criticized as much as celebrated.
+One thing that's not up for discussion: He is the best-selling hip-hop artist of all time, with 15 Grammys, two certified diamond-selling albums and an Academy Award to his name.

 It's been more than 18 years since Em's first Top 40 hit, "My Name Is," catapulted the young Detroit MC to mainstream success.
 On the new Revival, his first album in four years, the 45-year-old artist focuses in on a few things a grown man like him might have on his mind.
-With pop-leaning guest appearances from the Beyoncé and Ed Sheeran, Revival album finds Em taking a more politic stand than he ever has before in his music, touching on politics, racial disparity and his own mortality.
+With pop-leaning guest appearances from the Beyoncé and Ed Sheeran, Revival finds him taking a more politic stand than he ever has before in his music, touching on politics, racial disparity and his own mortality.

 Eminem spoke with NPR's Michel Martin from Detroit about why the writing process for Revival took him two years, his feelings about President Trump and where he feels he fits into hip-hop's canon.
 Hear the radio version at the audio link, and read more of their conversation below.